Installation & Setup¶

 - CRITICAL: Now, update your

-file (from Step 5):- Set
+.envfile (from Step 5):- Set

-file (if you set it) matches the library name you configured in Step 9 (e.g.,VantageLib
+LEAN_AUTOMATOR_SHARED_LIB_MODULE_NAMEin your.envfile (if you set it) matches the library name you configured in Step 9 (e.g.,VantageLib).
+Refer to the Configuration documentation if needed.

 - Set